 Referral card ideas and examples

-After seeing the referral quotes, calls to action, and other elements listed above, you’re probably starting to get an idea of what your referral card will look like.
-While referral cards come in a wide variety, the key is to design a card that customers want to share.
+After seeing the referral quotes, calls to action, and other elements above, you’re probably starting to get a feel for what your referral card will look like.
+The key is to design a card customers actually want to share.

 Standard referral cards